 Some pilots and search orginizations have made workable temporary installations by fastening antennas to wing struts or replacement inspection plates located symmetrically on either side of the plane.
 The antennas are placed so that signal blockage by the fusulage causes them to receive better from the clear side.
 Results are variable so any such installation should be thoroughly tested before being used on an actual search.
 Because of the potential hazards, both physical and legal of such installations, L-Tronicswill not supply plans or material for them.

 If more than occasional vehicle DF is anticipated, a flexible whip antenna kit can be installed on the car roof.
 Plastic roofs will require a ground screen like that described for fabric-covered aircraft.
 If a single pair of antennas is used, it will be most useful oriented fore and aft as shown.
 The diagrams and pictures below show the most common arrangements for either LVA (permanent mount) or LVA (magnet mount) sets.
 Permanent installations will have the connecting cables inside the vehicle.
+Magnet mount antennas should not be left outside for long time periods.

 In this configuration, with an LH series receiver In the DF mode, a needle swing to the left of center Indicates that the signal is in front of the vehicle and a swing to the right indicates location to the rear.
 For LL series receivers, the display switches to up and down when the cable is plugged into the fore-aft jack.
 This method of operation gives less meter confusion than left-right operation when driving in the presence of many reflecting objects (which Is usually the case).
 A second pair may be mounted for left and right operation with a manual switch for pair selection for the LH series receivers or plugged into the left-right jack for automatic fore-aft-left-right indication with the LL series receivers.
 If the antennas are centered on the car roof, fairly good left-right discrimination can be obtained For vehicles with emergency light bars, place the left/front antenna in front of the bar and the right/rear antenna behind it.